 Here the semantics are:

-* when the 'end' of the block is reached then the transaction is committed, the change set is replicated and the lock (on @messages
+* when the 'end' of the block is reached then the transaction is committed, the change set is replicated and the lock (on @messages) is released

 h1.
 Implementing the JRuby API